Some of our themes use what we call Section Banners. In short, what this means is the same image at the top of every page in a section.

 How to Use

-When you add or edit a page, look for the Featured Image box.
+When you add or edit a page, look for the Featured Image option on the right (when you click Document).
 It tells you what size image to provide for the banner image (the image will be resized and cropped automatically if the uploaded image has a different size).

 Related content is any item set as a child of the page or otherwise in the section the page represents.